varunlakshmanan/covid19-survival-calculator/README.md

 * **Pandas**
   * Ran data analysis on many online datasets to accumulate appropriate training data for our machine learning model
 * **Jinja**
-  * Utilized templating engine to efficiently produce functional test models for the front-end
+  * Utilized templating engine to efficiently produce a functional front-end
 * **Nokogiri**
   * Web scraped COVID-19 status pages to download and form datasets